dankellett/post-config-test/README.md

 1. The vault name matches the variable set in `vault-name`
 1. The config token is added to the `Load Secrets` step as an env variable in the workflow file.
 1. The config files contain the variable using the following pattern `${TOKEN-NAME}`
+1. This project currently assumes that a the same 1pass service account token is used for all vaults in scope